Proladon/discord-channel-backup-bot/README.md

 ### Step.1

-Bot will fetch target channel all history messages, and save all messages id array json temp files to local
+Bot will fetch target channel all history messages, and save all messages id array json temp files to local temp folder

 ### Step.2